Herbs for Healthy Hair

 The key to creating an effective herbal hair rinse is selecting the appropriate plants for your needs.
 Are you looking to strengthen brittle hair, add shine to dull hair, stimulate the scalp and hair follicles to promote hair growth, or soothe an itchy, flaky scalp?
 Below are some of our favorite versatile herbs to promote healthy hair.

-Herbs for Hair Health
+Herbs For Hair Health

 Horsetail (Equisetum spp.)